Pupil Premium Grant

 If your child is eligible for Free School Meals, it is worth registering them even if you are not going to have the school lunch.
 It will have a direct impact on the funding and will maximise the support we can provide.

 Parental support and involvement is a key factor in raising standards.
-Please contact; Mrs Hill in the office or Mrs Whitton the Co-Head Teacher if you would like help and advice on how to best support your child.
+Please contact; Mrs Hill in the office, Mrs Newton the Senior Leader or Mrs Whitton the Head Teacher if you would like help and advice on how to best support your child.